postman-open-technologies/gsoc-2022/README.md

 Frmat for Project Ideas:

-a) a project title/description
+- a project title/description
-b) more detailed description of the project (2-5+ sentences)
+- more detailed description of the project (2-5+ sentences)
-c) expected outcomes
+- expected outcomes
-d) skills required/preferred
+- skills required/preferred
-e) possible mentors
+- possible mentors
-f) expected size of project (175 or 350 hour)
+- expected size of project (175 or 350 hour)
-g) an easy, medium or hard difficulty rating of each project.
+- an easy, medium or hard difficulty rating of each project.